 Embrace the User Experience

 Just like we judge books by their covers, visitors judge websites by their appearance, so a dynamic design and quality visuals matter.
+There are many sites which provides Free clipart, vectors and images as well which helps to improve user experience.
 But usability is also key.
 About half of all online traffic comes from mobile devices so making sure sites look good and function well on mobile devices as well as desktops is no longer optional, it’s essential.
 Mobile-friendly sites are also boosted in Google searches, so it’s important in more ways than one.

 When building a new site or evaluating an existing site, think about the layout from the perspective of a visitor, like how the site looks on a variety of devices, whether the font is readable on all devices, how easy it is to find key elements, and whether clickable elements are large enough to click with a mouse and a finger on a touchscreen.
 Make sure your online experience visually aligns with the overall look and feel of your brand, from the homepage to all your subpages, so visitors experience the brand consistently at all touchpoints.
 Additionally, ensure the navigation is intuitive for first-time and frequent visitors alike.
 Taking a bit of time to research and employ web design best practices can really make a difference.